Apple Hand Pies – Simple and delicious personal apple pies. Made with just a few ingredients, this will be your new favorite apple recipe!

 What is a hand pie?

-A hand pie is a personal pie that is either folded over pie dough into a half circle or a circular piece of pie crust filled with pie filling and topped with another piece of pie crust.
+A hand pie is a personal pie that is a circular piece of pie crust filled with pie filling and topped with another piece of pie crust.
 Then, it is crimped around the sides and baked.

 Can I freeze hand pies?